NOAA-MDL/grib2io/README.md

 > [!NOTE]
 > ### Building with static libraries
-> **_It is recommended to not build with static libraries, but in certain NOAA production environments, this is preferred._**  Beginning with grib2io v2.4.0, the process to build with static libs as changed.
+> **_It is recommended to not build with static libraries, but in NOAA HPC production environments, this is preferred._**  Beginning with grib2io v2.4.0, the process to build with static libs as changed.
 The environment variable, `USE_STATIC_LIBS` has been removed and replaced with library-specific env vars, `G2C_STATIC` and `IP_STATIC` with acceptable values of `True` or `False`.
 The default value is `False` (i.e. build with shared libs).
 If statically linking to NCEPLIBS-ip, then provide the path to of the BLAS/LAPACK library via env var `BLA_DIR`.
 >
 >```shell
 >export G2C_STATIC=True